VolodymyrMamaevsky/Metinvest-task/README.md

 ## **Conclusion**

-This project implements a system for processing and analyzing inventory data in a warehouse using **FastAPI, Celery, and Redis**.
+This project effectively implements a system for processing and analyzing inventory data in a warehouse using **FastAPI, Celery, and
+Redis**.

  **All data is automatically generated and stored in a SQLite database.**